University of California San Francisco Alliance Health Project - San Francisco California

 University of California San Francisco Alliance Health Project - San Francisco, CA

-University Of California San Francisco Alliance Health Project is treatment facility located at 1930 Market Street in the 94102 zip code in San Francisco, CA that offers medication assisted substance use treatment.
-It accepts people with co-occurring substance use and pain, people with trauma and adult men into its treatment service.
-University Of California San Francisco Alliance Health Project provides naltrexone administration and relapse prevention from naltrexone to young adults and adults.
-Some of the treatment approaches used by University Of California San Francisco Alliance Health Project consist of relapse prevention, substance use counseling and trauma-related counseling.
+University Of California San Francisco Alliance Health Project is treatment center located at 1930 Market Street in the 94102 zip code in San Francisco, CA that offers medication assisted addiction treatment.
+It accepts adult men, people with co-occurring substance use and mental disorders and people with co-occurring substance use and pain into its treatment service.
+University Of California San Francisco Alliance Health Project provides relapse prevention from naltrexone and naltrexone administration to adults and young adults.
+Some of the treatment approaches used by University Of California San Francisco Alliance Health Project consist of substance use counseling, motivational interviewing and relapse prevention.

 Address: 1930 Market Street, San Francisco, CA 94102